 Each year, Transportation Planning Services offers free citywide maps to help locate our existing cycling facilities, parks, public bike repair service stations, transit connections, dog parks, spray pads and more.
 This year, our Parks, Trails & Recreation Map is available for pickup at local bike shops.
 For questions, comments, or to have the maps distributed at an event or location, please contract Transportation Planning Services.

 Parks, Trails & Recreation Map (Map Only)

-Bird Canada Inc. is providing an e-scooter rental services throughout the Phase 1 Service Area as a one-year pilot project starting May 1, 2021.
+Bird Canada Inc. is providing an e-scooter and e-bike rental service throughout the city.

 Rules of the Program: